paultopia/conlaw_casebook/spring-2022-iteration/17a-federalism-summary.md

 3. The late 20th century and contemporary court, from *Lopez* onward, has been rolling back the earlier commerce clause expansion.
 In consequence, the doctrine is currently unsettled: it's unclear where the limits lie, or to what extent we might anticipate a return to some of the ideas from the earlier period.

-## Key Questions
+### Key Questions

 Congress has power to regulate (1) "commerce" (2) "among the several states."
-Observe that there are at least two textual elements necessary in order to be a valid exercise of the commerce clause power.^[We'll see that Chief Justice Roberts's opinion in *NFIB v.
+Observe that there are at least two textual elements necessary in order to be a valid exercise of the commerce clause power.^[Chief Justice Roberts's opinion in *NFIB v.
 Sebelius* suggests a third element as well: the Congressional enactment must be a *regulation*, where that means a rule governing existing commercial activity as opposed to commanding new commercial activity.]

 The cases focus on four key questions: